VisaCai/cybergym-VDGym/README.md

 ## Jupyter notebooks

 To quickly get familiar with the project, you can open one of the provided Jupyter notebooks to play interactively with the gym environments.
-At the root of the repository run the following command and then open the notebook in the `notebooks` folder from the Jupyter interface:
+At the root of the repository run the following command and then open the notebook in the `notebooks` folder.
 Some notebooks to get started:

 ## Citing this project